Deciding to obtain a divorce can be hard enough, but it can be even more

 - One spouse must have an intent to end the marriage.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we want to help you through your divorce.
+At Aruna P. Rodrigo, Family Law Attorney, we want to help you through your divorce.

 We recommend filling a